 This could happen through designing multi-modal transport into existing, and ahead of, new development.
-Building and community centre design could facilitate low emissions outcomes through energy use, remote working patterns, and active transport.
+Design and development of new buildings and community centres could facilitate reduced emissions outcomes through energy use, remote working patterns, carpooling, park and ride initiatives, active transport, and accessibility to frequent, reliable and innovative public transport services including along existing and future public transport corridors.
 Emissions could be captured through enhancing and restoring local ecosystems or establishing new ones.